MyEtherWallet/MyEtherWallet/changelog/feature-3360.md

-* add routes for steppers
+* implement routes on overlays and steppers